North Carolina Counseling License Requirements

 The North Carolina Marriage and Family Therapy Licensure Board (NCMFTB) issues licenses for Licensed Marriage and Family Therapists (LMFTs).
 LMFTs provide specialized counseling and therapy services to individuals, couples, and families with social, emotional, and interpersonal challenges.
 Applicants must have at least a master’s degree in marriage and family therapy or a related field from a Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE)-accredited program at a regionally accredited university.
 If not COAMFTE-accredited, syllabi of coursework must be submitted.
 All applications and checklists are available on the NCMFTB website to download.
 To obtain North Carolina LMFT licensure, follow these steps:

 - Apply as a Licensed Marriage and Family Therapist Associate (LMFTA) and submit a supervision agreement.

 - Receive your LMFT license.

 Learn more about licensed marriage and family therapy careers in our LMFT career guide.

 School counselors prevent, identify, and address student achievement issues on an individual and school-wide basis and must be licensed by the North Carolina Department of Public Instruction (NCDPI) under the Student Services Personnel (K-12) category.
-To be eligible for school counseling licensure, a master’s degree in school counseling from a nationally-accredited university and a passing grade on the Praxis Professional School Counselor test are also required.
+To be eligible for school counseling licensure, a master’s degree or above in school counseling from an approved program is required.
 The process of applying for school counseling licensure in North Carolina is:

 - Receive your license online.